 Critical thinking and the scientific process have intrigued me from an early age.
 When I was in seventh grade my friend and I entered a science fair with a project which involved writing code to estimate the landing distance of model rockets away from the launch site.
 I called it the "Rocket Trajectory Mapper," and it was written in Liberty Basic.
 Although my code was far from useful or interesting, the process that I used to compose it— my first non-trivial program which was reviewed by a third party— would stay with me to this day.
 Since then, I have developed my understanding of machines and science significantly.

-Currently I am studying Computer Science at Penn State University.
+I graduated with a degree in Computer Science from Penn State University in 2013.
 To date, I have undertaken many projects in a diverse array of development environments and languages.
 My development platform of choice is Debian GNU/Linux.
 Operating system development fascinates me, and I have spent many a sleep deprived night staring intently into the masses of macros and hackery that is the Linux kernel.

 In my spare time I also enjoy riding my bicycle.
 My favorite food is cheese of any kind, but especially havarti and mozzarella.